Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Further Experiments and Implementation Details

 At each stochastic gradient descent iteration, the subset of indices $I$ and $J$ used for computing the regularized objective were sampled as follows.
-For Is Same Class datasets, we set $I$ to be the indices marking either the left or right CIFAR10 image uniformly at random, and then let $J$ be the indices corresponding to the remaining CIFAR10 image.
+For IsSameClass datasets, we set $I$ to be the indices marking either the left or right CIFAR10 image uniformly at random, and then let $J$ be the indices corresponding to the remaining CIFAR10 image.
 For Pathfinder datasets, $I$ and $J$ were set to non-overlapping $2 \times 2$ patches chosen uniformly across the input.
 In order to prevent additional computational overhead, alternative values for pixels indexed by $J$ were taken from other images in the batch (as opposed to from the whole training set).
-Specifically, we used a permutation without fixed points to shuffle the pixel patches indexed by $J$ across the batch (\eg~each image in the batch receives the pixel patches of the following image).
+Specifically, we used a permutation without fixed points to shuffle the pixel patches indexed by~$J$ across the batch.